DIVERSITY IN LIVING ORGANISMS

 Answer: Option (b) the kind of cells they are made of, is the more basic characteristic for classifying organisms.
 It is for the following reasons:

 - Classifying organisms based on habitat is misleading.
-Apart form common habitat, there is no other common features among them. e.g. Lion and Rabbit both live on land but they differ from each other a lot.
-Further sub-classification is not possible.
+Apart from common habitat, there are no other common features among them. e.g. Lion and Rabbit both live on land but they differ from each other a lot.
+Further, sub-classification is not possible.

 - Cells are the functional and structural unit of life.
 Primarily we can differentiate organisms are unicellular and multicellular.
 Further sub-classification or logical sequence is possible based on cell types, its complexity etc.

 Answer: Cell design is the basic characteristic of the first division of organisms.
 It divides organisms primarily as prokaryotes and eukaryotes.

 Q10: Define Taxon.

 Answer: A taxon is a unit of classification of organisms which can be recognised to a definite category at any level of classification, e.g., fishes, birds, insects, etc.

 Q11(NCERT): On what bases are plants and animals put into different categories?